 Some people report that they feel a bit sick after taking collagen, and this can mainly be due to your stomach adapting to handle a sudden increase in this protein.
 The best solution for this is to mix the powder in with some food or to take it in smaller amounts several times per day.

 Is Collagen Protein Powder Good For You?

-Yes, collagen protein powder is good for you, as your body will gradually produce less of it as you age.
-Also, for performance athletes, it's best to take some regularly to ensure ligaments and tendons are adequately repaired.
+Yes, taking collagen protein powder is good for you as your body will gradually produce less of it as you age.
+For performance athletes, it's best to take some regularly to ensure ligaments and tendons are adequately repaired.